IPR: Will company name protect your trademark?

 In order to protect a trademark, one must apply for and obtain a trademark registration at the relevant Trade Marks Registry.
 It is not necessary for the owner to use a part of its company’s name as its trademark.
 A trademark is independent and may or may not be different from the company’s name.

-Various companies and group of companies use a part of the company’s name in its trademark to offer its goods/services.
-For example, Apple Inc. offers its goods under the trademark “Apple”.
 On the other hand, there are several companies who not only use a part of the company’s name in its trademark but also use trademarks that are different from the company’s name to offer its goods/services.
-For example, PepsiCo Inc. offers its goods/services under the trademarks.
+For example, PepsiCo Inc. offers its goods/services under several trademarks including the following:

 Often companies also adopt a trademark completely dissimilar from the company’s name.
 For example, One97 Communications Limited offers its goods/services under the trademark “PAYTM”.
 Apart from a brand strategy, this is also opted by the owners when a trademark (similar to the company’s name) is not available for registration.